qperfect-io/qleo/docs/manual/noise.rst

     >>> AmplitudeDamping(0.1).ismixedunitary()
     False

-You can retrieve the Kraus matrices/operators used to define a given channel using :func:`~mimiqcircuits.krauschannel.krausmatrices` or :func:`~mimiqcircuits.krauschannel.krausoperators`.
+You can retrieve the Kraus matrices/operators used to define a given channel using :func:`~qleo.krauschannel.krausmatrices` or :func:`~qleo.krauschannel.krausoperators`.
 For example:

 .. doctest:: python